1987 Brisbane Rugby League season: Grand Final

-Redcliffe 8 (Tries: T. Sandy.
-Goals: R. Keogh 2.)

 Winfield State League

 The 1987 Winfield State League was the inaugural season of the Queensland Rugby League's statewide competition.
 A total of 14 teams competed in the season, 8 of which were BRL Premiership clubs.
 The remaining six were regional teams from across the state, hence the State League name.
-Wynnum Manly, Redcliffe, Brisbane Brothers and Toowoomba were the semi finalists.
+Wynnum Manly, Redcliffe, Brisbane Brothers and Toowoomba were the semi-finalists.
+Toowoomba were only the second non-Brisbane side to make the state league finals, but lost by 22 points to Wynnum-Manly in the semi-finals.
+The Seagulls faced Redcliffe in the State League Final for the second year in a row, winning 36–14.